 If you were a regular at the gym, you’re probably not the only one who’s wondered if it might be time to invest in an exercise machine for the home.
-The sales of home based health and fitness equipment has skyrocketed during the “lost year” of 2020.
-But with so many different styles, models and brands to choose from it can be difficult to know which machine will be the best buy.
+The sales of home-based health and fitness equipment have skyrocketed during the “lost year” of 2020.
+But with so many different styles, models, and brands to choose from it can be difficult to know which machine will be the best buy.
 Treadmills and stationary bikes are popular, well-known machines, but you might be surprised to find out that it’s the rowing machine that can give you the most bang for your buck.

 The Full Body Workout

 The strongest argument for the rowing machine is that it will give your entire body a good workout.
 The same can’t be said for treadmills or bikes.
 A rowing machine can involve 80% or more of the muscles in your body.
 Every stroke will engage lower body muscles such as the calves, the quads, the hamstrings, and the glutes, move into the abs, the pecs, the obliques, the deltoids, the lats, and upper back, and finally to the biceps and triceps.
 No other exercise machine can incorporate all those muscles in one single, fluid motion.

 The rowing machine is unique in that it will not only build up your cardiovascular health and endurance but can also be used to build muscle strength.
 When the rowing machine resistance is reduced you can go for speed which will raise your heart and breathing rates.
 Done for long periods of time your endurance will be extended.
 If you’re looking to build muscle you can increase the resistance on the machine and get a strength workout that can rival hitting the weights.